About Emerging Strength · Knoxville, TN

 Who I Am

-A blue collar construction worker told me once, after a few sessions, that he'd been nervous coming in.
+A salt of the earth, blue-collar construction worker told me once, after a few sessions, that he'd been nervous coming in.
 He didn't know what therapy would be like.
-What he said when he figured it out was: "this is just like having a regular conversation; but helpful."
+What he said when he figured it out was: "this is just like having a regular conversation, but helpful."
 That's probably the best description of what I do that I've ever heard.
 I've been trying to live up to it ever since.

-I got into this work young, drawn by a belief that people can change, and that the right kind of help at the right moment can put a family, a marriage, or a life on a completely different trajectory.
-Twenty-five years later, that belief hasn't changed.
+I got into this work young, driven by a belief that people can change and that the right kind of help at the right moment can put a family, a marriage, or a life on a completely different trajectory.
+Twenty five years later that belief hasn't changed.
 What's changed is how much I know about what actually works, what doesn't, and why.

 What I’ve Learned